 - “Step Into the Success You Want: Building Bridges to Achievement”

 - “Choose Courage In Your Relationships: Empower Yourself First”

 - “Choose Courage In Your Relationships: Thrive Together”

 - “Choose Courage In Your Relationships: Profit from Problems”

 For a description of “Happiness ‘n Joy in Work,” the first book in Ruth’s new series available in Winter 2017, please visit the Happiness ‘n Joy in Work page.

 Following are possible questions you may want to use or adapt in addition to your own ideas:

-- Why write this book when there is so much attention already paid to courage?
+- Why write these books with themes of courage when there is so much attention already paid to the topic?

 - What’s new about your definition of courage?

 - How did you uncover a practical, useful meaning of courage?